Fikile Mbalula: Nasrec II conference

 In the run-up to the ANC's 55th National Conference in 2022, Mbalula publicly supported Ramaphosa's successfully bid for re-election as ANC President.
 He was also touted as the likely preference of Ramaphosa's faction for nomination for election as ANC Secretary-General, if a suitable woman candidate could not be found.
 Although Mbalula did not perform well at the nominations stage, he was announced as the victor during the conference on 19 December 2022: he received 1,692 votes (38.79% of the vote) against the 1,590 cast for Phumulo Masualle (36.45%) and 1,080 for Mdumiseni Ntuli (24.76%).
 As Secretary-General, he succeeded Ace Magashule, who had been suspended from the office in May 2021.

 The Secretary-General works full-time from Luthuli House, and Mbalula said that he would resign from government to take up his new position.
 In a cabinet reshuffle on 6 March 2023, Deputy Minister of Transport Sindisiwe Chikunga was appointed to succeed him as Minister of Transport.
 He resigned from Parliament on the same day.

 ANC Secretary-General

+Mbalula was elected Secretary-General of the African National Congress (ANC) at the party's 55th National Conference in December 2022.
+He formally took up the full-time position after the conference, stepping down from his ministerial role in early 2023.

 At an early stage in his tenure as ANC Secretary-General, Mbalula was accused of interfering in the electoral processes of the ANCYL in a bid to strengthen Collen Malatji's chances of being elected ANCYL President.
 In particular, some ANCYL members said that he had intervened unilaterally to remove Xola Nqola from his role in convening the elections.
 Mbalula denied having interfered, though the matter was reportedly raised by Mondli Gungubele and Enoch Godongwana at an NEC meeting.
 By this time, Mbalula was expected to play an important role in the ANC's campaign in the hotly contested 2024 general election, and he was also identified as a possible contender to succeed Ramaphosa in the presidency.

+In December 2023, Mbalula, in his capacity as Secretary-General of the ANC, met at Luthuli House in Johannesburg with representatives of Fatah and Hamas, including Dr Basem Naim, a member of the group's political bureau based in the Gaza Strip.
+The meeting took place during the "16 Days of Action Against Violence Against Women," a United Nations-initiated campaign.
+According to media reports, Mbalula opted not to address the victims of the Hamas-led 7 October 2023 attacks, including alleged instances of sexual and gender-based violence against Israeli women.
+Instead, Mbalula reaffirmed the ANC's continued support for the Palestinian cause, in alignment with the stance taken by the Palestinian representatives present.